Hongzhi Emperor: Early life and accession

 Concerned about her fate after the Chenghua Emperor's death and the accession of Zhu Youcheng, Lady Wan began plotting against the successor.
 Her eunuch ally, Liang Fang, proposed appointing a new heir, claiming that Zhu Youcheng was unintelligent and inferior, but another eunuch, Huai En, defended the prince and argued for the right of inheritance of the eldest son and the stability of the dynasty.
-As a result, he was transferred to Fengyang, the "Central Capital".
+He was transferred to Fengyang, the "Central Capital".
 Shortly after, the court received news of an earthquake on Mount Tai, which was associated with the heir in the beliefs of the time.
 Officials who supported Zhu Youcheng saw this as a warning from Heaven, displeased with the discussion of succession.
 Fearing the disfavor of Heaven, the Chenghua Emperor did not make a decision to change the heir.

 In February 1487, Zhu Youcheng married Lady Zhang from Xingji, a city located on the Grand Canal, less than 200 km south of Beijing (present-day Qing County, Cangzhou prefecture).
 He was deeply devoted to his wife and remained monogamous.
 On 1 September 1487, the Chenghua Emperor fell ill and three days later, he entrusted Zhu Youcheng with overseeing the actions of the grand secretaries.
 He died on 9 September.
 On 17 September 1487, Zhu Youcheng ascended to the throne and adopted the era name Hongzhi, which means "great governance".

 The Hongzhi Emperor named his wife as empress and his mother as Empress Dowager Xiaomu.
 He then commanded a hunt for his mother's relatives in Guangxi Province.
 Two found cousins were named officers of the Imperial Guard, but they later got into a dispute with another alleged cousin, and in the end, all three were revealed as fraudsters.
 Despite this, the Emperor did construct a temple in Guangxi to pay tribute to his mother's unknown ancestors and a shrine in the Forbidden City to honor her memory.